P endorsements for carrying passengers

 Applying for a P endorsement

-You can't drive a passenger service vehicle on the road just because you've got the necessary certificates.
-You must successfully complete the application process, which includes a 'fit and proper person' check, and get the P endorsement on your driver licence.
+You can’t drive a passenger service vehicle on the road just because you’ve got the necessary certificates.
+You must successfully complete the application process, which includes a fit and proper person check (see the About the fit and proper person check section), and get the P endorsement on your driver licence.

-You can apply for a P endorsement at any NZTA driver licensing agent.
+You can apply for a P endorsement at any Transport Agency driver licensing agent.
+These are selected branches of the New Zealand Automobile Association, Vehicle Inspection New Zealand and Vehicle Testing New Zealand.

 - a completed DL20 application form (available from the agent)